ovasicek/pca-pump-ec-artifacts/README.md

 # pca-pump-ec-artifacts

-This is a repository with source codes and experiments for the ICLP'24 paper "TODO" by Vasicek O., Arias J., Fiedor J., Hall B., Krena B., Larson B., Varanasi S. Ch., Vojnar T., and Gupta G.
+This is a repository with source codes and experiments for the ICLP'24 paper "Early Validation of High-level System Requirements with Event Calculus and Answer Set Programming" by Vasicek O., Arias J., Fiedor J., Gupta G., Hall B., Krena B., Larson B., Varanasi S. Ch., and Vojnar T.

 ## Directory Structure
 - `ec_theory/bec_scasp-pca_pump.pl`            - Our implementation of BEC axioms